rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 category: Reflection
 ---

 As soon as I could walk I was on skis.
 Somewhere on a VHS cassette there is footage of me as a toddler shuffling around my childhood home on mini skis.
-Despite growing up in Canada’s frigid prairies, hockey was not in the cards.
+Despite growing up on Canada’s frigid prairies, hockey was not in the cards.
 Too _mainstream_, according to my parents.
 My two brothers and I were to spend our childhood winters cross-country skiing.

 Through our local nordic ski club, we learned to ski: classic technique first, then skate a few years later.
 I still remember my first ski race at age eight or nine, a short lap around the Canmore Nordic Centre: I cried almost the entire time and finished last.
 The nerves were too much for me to handle then.
 And perhaps still are.
 I never quite understood the purpose of seeing who can make it around the hamster-wheel the quickest.

 Still, I stuck with nordic-ski racing for many years.
 In solo races, I rarely finished faster than the middle of the pack, though podium finishes were occasionally realized in relays when buoyed up by faster teammates.

 In grade five, I experienced my first-ever downhill ski day at Nakiska ski resort.
 My brother and I were able to skip a few levels of basic lessons thanks to our nordic-skiing backgrounds.
 At the time, clever marketers offered a promotion to students in grade five: three free ski days at most ski resorts in western Canada.
 It occurs to me now that drug-dealers employ similar tactics: get 'em hooked for free, then jack up the prices.
-If you think about it, the outcome is similar in both scenarios: you may well find yourself up to your eyeballs in white powder!
+If you think about it, the outcome is similar: you may well find yourself up to your eyeballs in white powder!
 (I couldn’t _not_ make this joke.)
 My first ever pair of alpine skis were actually telemark skis, with leather boots and three-pin bindings, purchased after the success of the downhill-ski experiment.
-At the end of that first day of taking chairlifts to go uphill, I asked, “What, exactly, _is_ the exercise value in downhill skiing?”
+At the end of that first day of taking chairlifts to go uphill, I asked, “What, exactly, is the exercise value in downhill skiing?”

 Come junior high school, my interests took to video games, and my middling racing career took a backseat to electronic entertainment.
-(At least insofar as was permitted by my parents: maximum one hour of computer time per day, usually stretched in the presence of unsuspecting babysitters).
-One fall with a particular lack of motivation on my part about the upcoming ski season, new skis to match my rapidly growing adolescent body were not invested in.
+At least insofar as was permitted by my parents: maximum one hour of computer time per day, usually stretched in the presence of unsuspecting babysitters.
+One fall with a particular lack of motivation on my part about the upcoming ski season, new skis to fit my rapidly growing adolescent body were not invested in.

-Junior high was a relatively sedentary period of my life.
+Junior high was a relatively sedentary period in my life.
 I still telemarked occasionally to maintain some semblance of an active lifestyle, despite my earlier skepticism of its exercise value.

 My intermittent telemark/downhill skiing continued in high school.
 I caught the gym bug and managed to bulk up to 186 pounds (my current lean-and-mean build is around 165).
 I hate to think what the grocery bill for a gym-rat teenager would now be.